pconsul1/Y3P/README.md

 This can be attributed to the fact that the the language of the review as a whole is more deterministic for identifying the subtlety in the ratings.
- CNN models are performing as good as LSTM model for rating prediction for multiclass using entire review and using adjectives for binary classication task.
-Thus CNN due to their ability for extracting n-gram features at different positions of a sentence through convolution lters are able to work well on this problem.
+ CNN models are performing as good as LSTM model for rating prediction for multiclass using entire review and using adjectives for binary classification task.
+Thus CNN due to their ability for extracting n-gram features at different positions of a sentence through convolution filters are able to work well on this problem.
  Using adjectives embeddings to learn the sentiment works at par in terms of accuracy using the entire review comment for CNNs.
 This is because the feature engineering process prior to training the model enables